 Truffles, wines, hard-working & life-loving people.
 Fall traditions, Christmas inspiration, and more.

-The Alba & Langhe issue of the Gourmet Mag is dedicated to a beautiful land in Piedmont, Italy: the reign of foliage, wine, and truffles.
+This issue of Simposio is dedicated to a beautiful land in Piedmont, Italy: the reign of foliage, wine, and truffles.

 You’ll find regional recipes, interviews with the locals, dreamy landscapes, and traditions.

 Plus, topics related to Fall celebrations, superstitions, Christmas, and New Year’s Eve in Italy.